Cathy Allen, Love Worth Finding

-Michael Little is a member of the Board of Directors and serves as President and Chief Operating Officer of The Christian Broadcasting Network, Inc. (CBN).
+Michael D. Little is the Principal Representative to Israel for The Christian Broadcasting Network, Inc. (CBN).
 He serves on the Board of Directors for National Religious Broadcasters (NRB), as well as several other organizations, and is the current Chairman of the Board for the Evangelical Council for Financial Accountability (ECFA).
 An Emmy® Award-winning TV producer, he has served more than 40 years at CBN, working in more than 100 countries overseeing TV production and global distribution.
-A veteran officer of the U.S. Army, Michael and his wife, Becky are active members of the First Baptist Church of Norfolk, Virginia.
+Michael is a veteran officer of the U.S. Army.
+He and his wife, Becky are active members of the First Baptist Church of Norfolk, Virginia.

 Tim McDermott, KSBJ

-Tim McDermott has served for more than 20 of his 33 years in broadcasting as the President/General Manager of KSBJ/Houston.
-He has served in numerous industry positions, including NCRS Chair, NRB Radio Chair and founding Chairman of CMB.
-Tim has a passion to see Christian radio stations thrive and toward that end has helped mentor radio stations around the U.S. and around the world.
-In addition to his broadcasting experience, Tim is also a CPA and does field reviews for ECFA.
+Tim McDermott has served for more than 24 of his 35 years in broadcasting as the President and General Manager of KSBJ/Houston.
+He has served in numerous industry positions, including NCRS Chair, NRB Radio Chair, and founding Chairman of CMB.
+Tim has a passion to see Christian radio stations thrive, and toward that end, has helped mentor radio stations around the U.S. and around the world.
+In addition to his broadcasting experience, Tim is also a CPA.

 Grace Rendall, KSCE Channel 38 Christian Television

-Grace Rendall is currently Vice President, General Manager of KSCE Christian Television in El Paso, TX, a full power station broadcasting in English, Spanish, and Arabic, for more than 26 years.
-Grace is a member of NRB, the NRB TV Committee, the Board of Directors of the NRB TV Network and other Christian, civic and trade organizations.
+Grace G. Rendall has been Vice President and General Manager of KSCE Channel 38 Christian Television in El Paso, TX, a full-power station broadcasting in English, Spanish, and Arabic, for more than 26 years.
+Grace is a member of NRB, the NRB TV Committee, the Board of Directors of the NRB and NRBTV, and other Christian, civic, and trade organizations.
 Grace is the first of eight children born to missionary parents serving in Mexico.
 She and her husband, David, are the proud parents of four grown children, and 10 grandchildren.

-Jerry was called into television ministry 49 years ago and after five years with CBN joined Christian Communications of Chicagoland, currently Total Living Network (TLN).
+Jerry Rose was called into television ministry 51 years ago and after five years with CBN joined Christian Communications of Chicagoland, currently Total Living Network (TLN).
 In 1979, Jerry became its President & CEO.
 In 2016, he assumed a new role, Chairman of the Board.
 While the TLN studios were located in Chicago, Jerry served as the elected President of the West Central Association, a business association working with the City of Chicago in the development of Chicago’s west side.
-Jerry has served on the NRB Board of Directors for approximately 32 years and on the NRB Executive Committee for more than 25 years.
+Jerry has served on the NRB Board of Directors approximately 32 years and on the Executive Committee for more than 25 years.
 He served as the NRB President for three years.
-Jerry is a member of the Silver Circle of Chicago Broadcasters, a recipient of the Gutenberg Award from the American Bible Society, and a recipient of the Radio, Television Achievement Award from the Daughters of the American Revolution.
+Jerry is a member of the Silver Circle of Chicago Broadcasters, a recipient of the Gutenberg Award from the American Bible Society, and received the Radio, Television Achievement Award from the Daughters of the American Revolution.